PIGMENT-ORG/pigment-org.github.io/README.md

 ✨ What is PIGMENT?

 PIGMENT transforms any image into evolving artwork through genetic algorithms.
-Drop a target image, and the system iteratively mutates a population of polygons — scoring each generation against the original — until the evolved canvas converges toward a visual match.
+Drop a target image, and the system iteratively mutates a population of polygons—scoring each generation against the original—until the evolved canvas converges toward a visual match.

 The system is self-learning: every mutation outcome is recorded, and ML-optimized operator weights are derived from 171k+ training samples, producing an 8.1% measurable improvement over uniform random selection.